 Doxing

 Data brokers gather the personal information of potential targets and sell it to individuals with motivations to threaten or hurt people.
-They follow data broker sites you recently visited, or other online sites, such as your favorite shop or loyalty card websites.
+They follow data broker sites you recently visited or other online sites, such as your favorite shop or loyalty card websites.
 They can also check your online search histories.

 The point is data brokers sell any essential information they obtain about you from following your recent activities online.